 1988 Significant work was undertaken to improve the teeing areas, enlarging them and making more area available for winter tees that could be used extensively in the winter and re-turfed in the spring to be ready for next winter.

-1999 Three greens, the 2nd, 5th & 15th were completely re-structured and re-laid under the direction of Paul Hone, Greens Chairman and Andy Cole, STRI, and brought into play in 1999.
+1999 Three greens, the second, fifth & fifteenth were completely re-structured and re-laid under the direction of Paul Hone, Greens Chairman and Andy Cole, STRI, and brought into play in 1999.
 It can be said that this was a successful implementation - on time and within budget as well.

-2000 Extensive drainage has been provided for the 1st, 2nd, 3rd, 5th and 6th holes which enables surface water to be quickly drained to ditches.
+2000 Extensive drainage was provided for the first, second, third, fifth and sixth holes which enabled surface water to be quickly drained into ditches.

-2003 Further drainage on the 8thand 17th.
-The sand bunker on the 11th was put in a new position - the Members are still debating this new position and are undecided on its virtue!
+2003 Further drainage on the eighth and seventeenth.
+The sand bunker on the eleventh was put in a new position - the Members are still debating this new position and are undecided on its virtue!

 2004 The watering system was replaced with new control units, new trunk distribution leaving the final replacement of green side system to be completed in 2005.
-Two new sand-bunkers were introduced; one on the LHS of the 6th fairway and another on the left hand side of the 12th fairway.
+Two new sand bunkers were introduced; one on the left hand side of the sixth fairway and another on the left hand side of the twelfth fairway.

-2005 7 acres of land to the left of the 17th fairway was purchased to ensure the Club has an alternative layout if course expansion is required.
+2005 Seven acres of land to the left of the seventeenth fairway were purchased to ensurethat the Club had an alternative layout if course expansion was required.

-2006 The 4th hole was revamped to avoid the high risk of balls hooked or drawn onto Crewe Lane and hitting cars.
+2006 The fourth hole was revamped to avoid the high risk of balls hooked or sliced onto Crewe Lane and hitting cars.
 This shortened hole came into play in Summer 2007.

-Through the years there has been excellent work undertaken by the various Greens Committees particularly on drainage, tree planting, bunker reshaping etc. which has produced the fine course we have today.
+Through the years there has been excellent work undertaken by the various Greens Committees particularly on drainage, tree planting and bunker reshaping which has produced the fine course we have today.